bcgov/aps-infra-platform/documentation/concepts/secure-data-exchange.md

 Edge Servers sit in an organization's DMZ, where they are able to communicate with other Edge Servers in a secure and auditable way.

-For information about environments, vist [SDX Environments](/reference/sdx/environments.md).
+For information about environments, visit [SDX Environments](/reference/sdx/environments.md).

 ## Roles